-- 1. Allow the pump to evacuate as much fluid as possible. - Run cleaning fluid through the pump intake.
+- 1. Allow the pump to evacuate as much fluid as possible. - 2.
+Run cleaning fluid through the pump intake.
 The cleaning fluid should be compatible with the pump O-rings and vane material.
-When handling "sticky" fluids that solidify within the pump (i.e., waxes, adhesives, resins, asphalts, etc.), use a fluid that will prevent solidification of the fluid being transferred and facilitate flushing. - Operate the pump against a closed discharge for 15 seconds to allow the cleaning fluid to recirculate through the internal relief valve. - Repeat as necessary until pump is clean of all original fluid.
+When handling "sticky" fluids that solidify within the pump (i.e., waxes, adhesives, resins, asphalts, etc.), use a fluid that will prevent solidification of the fluid being transferred and facilitate flushing. - Operate the pump against a closed discharge for 15 seconds to allow the cleaning fluid to recirculate through the internal relief valve.